TarotOnTap/tarot_again/assets/decks/standardTarot/rws/uprightMeanings/fool.md

-# The Fool

-## Upright meaning

-The fool upright means a journey's beginning, whether metaphorical or literal.
+The Fool upright means a journey's beginning, whether metaphorical or literal.